Barclays Is Reinventing Security and Fraud Prevention. So Can You.

 The firm introduced a simple, powerful solution – the creation of a Chief Security Office investigations team.
 This unit incorporated a multi-disciplinary group of experts within Barclays to collaborate on fraud investigations and screenings to quickly identify any suspicious situations and escalate the cases to relevant stakeholders.

 Initially, the team was using a diverse set of technologies, all from the departments users had left behind.
 Some had Excel, others had specialized legacy software and some even reverted to pen and paper.
 That wasn’t tenable for a highly collaborative, data-driven fraud prevention environment.
-Barclays needed a platform to handle end-to-end investigations, case management and resolution in one place.
+Barclays needed a low-code app development platform to handle end-to-end investigations, dynamic case management, and resolution in one place.
 Appian was able to deliver.

 The CSO investigations team was designed to assess and process the various forms of customer and transaction information coming into the organization.
 This data could stem from just about any source – web systems, mobile apps, updates from branches, etc. – and needed to be delivered into a central location.
 By centralizing this data into one pipeline, Barclays empowered this team to easily identify situations that required further investigation and refer that data to a specialist.
 With all of the prior work in the platform, that individual could then pick up where the initial team left off and get right into case management.